Update the local package index to ensure we have the latest metadata

 Raspberry Pi 5 — Argon NEO 5

-If you are running on a Raspberry Pi 5 with an Argon NEO 5 case, playbook 03 automatically installs and configures the fan controller with thresholds optimised for AI workloads (55°C → 100%, 65°C → 100%).
+If you are running on a Raspberry Pi 5 with an Argon NEO 5 case, playbook 03 automatically installs and configures the fan controller.

 Inventory Setup